marioramosa06/simple-media-player/README.md

-Simple Video Player (JavaScript)
+Simple Media Player (JavaScript)
-This project is a simple video player built using JavaScript.
-It allows you to perform basic video playback controls like play, pause, next, previous, and select multiple files.
+This project is a simple media player built using JavaScript.
+It allows you to perform basic media playback controls like play, pause, next, previous, and select multiple files.

 Features
-Play/Pause: Start or pause the currently playing video.
+Play/Pause: Start or pause the currently playing file.
-Next/Previous: Switch to the next or previous video in the playlist.
+Next/Previous: Switch to the next or previous file in the playlist.
-Select Multiple Files: Choose multiple videos to create a playlist.
+Select Multiple Files: Choose multiple files to create a playlist.

 Usage